 - front of all single-family lots. - 2.
 Residential landscape by individual landowners shall require approximately 30% of the lot area to be private open space. - 3.
 Landscape plants used in private open space are to be species from Chapter 5 General Regulation C - Plant List A and/or Plant List B. 2.
 (See Section II-General Standards C.9 for additional requirements.) - 4.
 Xeriscaping must use a permeable weed barrier, not plastic, to optimize permeability. - 5.
-The private open space may include active utility easements and side yard utility easements that None required. contain maintenance roads. - 6.
-See Section II-General Standards C for addi- E. PARKING tional requirements.
+The private open space may include active utility easements and side yard utility easements that contain maintenance roads. - 6.
+See Section II-General Standards C for additional requirements.